Mikewalk28/Milestone-Project-2/README.md

 ### Question not showing on playing of game

 - When the user clicked on the play button, the game wouldn't appear.
 This was due to the eventListener not having the correct id called to it.
-- To fix this, I removed any excess code that didn't relate to the question and the play button and slowly put it in one line at a time to mee what I was calling on each line of code.
+- To fix this, I removed any excess code that didn't relate to the question and the play button and slowly put it in one line at a time to see what I was calling on each line of code.

 ### Ability to still click answers after game over